Yogeshvar005/IMAGE-TRANSFORMATIONS/README.md

 ## Algorithm:
 ### Step1:
-<br>Import the necessary libraries and read the original image and save it as a image variable.
+Import the necessary libraries and read the original image and save it as a image variable.

 ### Step2:
-<br>Translate the image using a function warpPerpective()
+Translate the image using a function warpPerpective()

 ### Step3:
-<br>Scale the image by multiplying the rows and columns with a float value.
+Scale the image by multiplying the rows and columns with a float value.

 ### Step4:
-<br>Shear the image in both the rows and columns.
+Shear the image in both the rows and columns.

 ### Step5:
-<br>Find the reflection of the image.
+Find the reflection of the image.

 ### Step6:
-<br>Rotate the image using angle function.
+Rotate the image using angle function.

 ## Program:
 ```python